-The Web App is a web-based version of your Event App or Community.
-It's designed to work on any device with a browser, so it's great for users who want to use a laptop or tablet or who simply don't have an Android or iPhone device.
+The Web App is a web-based version of your Event App, designed to work on any device with a browser.
+This web experience is great for users attending your event virtually who want to use a laptop or tablet, or who simply don't have an Android or iPhone device.

-For an introduction to the Web App, refer to our About the Web App article.
-To learn how to manage the Web App, keep reading!
+For an introduction to the Web App, read our About the Web App article.
+To learn how to manage the Web App, keep reading! 📖

 Next, review the rest of the Web App Settings:

 Click Copy next to this field and share it with your attendees so they can access the Event App from any web-enabled device!
 To make joining your Web App easier, check the Include a button linking to the Web App on the Event Promo Page box.
 To learn more about the Event Promo Page, read our article about how to access the Promo Page for your Event App.